okeyoallan/project-repo/file.md

 * Ruth,
 provided their names for ease of identification into the team\.

-The motto of the team was
+The motto of the team was\,
-    < learn to grow
+<learn to grow
 throught the program\.

 For the second bit of the training and mentorship,